CSc 340/CSc 515

 allowed to bring in

-a handwritten 1-page sheet of paper with notes (front and back).
+a typewritten or handwritten sheet of paper with notes (front and back).

 - Homework.
-Written homework will be assigned weekly throughout
+Weekly homework will be assigned throughout

 at the start of class on the day it is due.
-The late penalty is
+No lates will be

 - Project.
 A design project will be assigned